MicrosoftDocs/power-platform/power-platform/admin/default-environment-routing.md

 # Default environment routing

 Default environment routing is a premium, governance feature.
 This feature allows Power Platform admins to automatically direct *new makers* into their own, personal developer environments when they visit [make.powerapps.com](https://make.powerapps.com) for the first time.
-Default environment routing offers new makers a personal, safe space to build with Microsoft Dataverse, without the fear of others accessing their apps or data.
+Default environment routing offers **new makers** a personal, safe space to build with Microsoft Dataverse, without the fear of others accessing their apps or data.

-Unlike today, when the **Default environment routing** setting is enabled and a new maker visits [make.powerapps.com](https://make.powerapps.com) for the first time, the maker opens their own, personal developer environment, instead of the default environment.
-Personal, developer environments are makers own, personal [OneDrive](https://www.microsoft.com/microsoft-365/onedrive/online-cloud-storage) for personal productivity where they can start building apps and solutions in their own workspace.
+Unlike today, when the **Default environment routing** setting is enabled and a new maker visits [make.powerapps.com](https://make.powerapps.com) for the first time, the maker seamlessly lands in their own, personal developer environment, instead of the default environment.
+Personal, developer environments are makers own space, akin to [OneDrive](https://www.microsoft.com/microsoft-365/onedrive/online-cloud-storage) for personal productivity where they can start building apps and solutions in their own workspace.
 New makers don't need to learn about which environment to work in since this happens automatically.

-Dataverse is available in personal, developer environments and these environments are Managed Environments with the admin settings already preconfigured, such as sharing limits and solution checker.
+Dataverse is available in developer environments and these environments are [Managed Environments](https://microsoft.com/) with the admin settings already preconfigured, such as sharing limits and solution checker.
 Admins no longer need to worry that their makers are working in the default environment, where their work can conflict with others.

 ## Prerequisites